 I find these garbanzo bean flour pancakes hold up to the syrup better and have a thicker texture, which I like.
 Besides, pretty much anything you drizzle with the best maple syrup in the world is good!

 These are also easy and quick to make, which is important, especially at breakfast time.
 This is a great grain-free pancake recipe and I love how flexible the recipe is too.
-Here are some variations, suggestions and tips I have:

 - I often leave out the baking powder and the honey because I don't think it's necessary.